tilt-dev/tilt.build/docs/file_changes.md

 Both `custom_build()` and `local_resource()` also support the `ignore=` parameter.

-They handle it a a little differently than `docker_build` does.
+They handle it a little differently than `docker_build` does.
 See our [Custom Build Guide](custom_build.html#adjust-file-watching-with-ignore).

 ### docker_build and only=